For a list of all reptiles, see list of reptiles and amphibians.

 - Makhleb: Greater Servants can easily kill hydras.

-- Beogh: Smite works, but at a high piety cost.
+- Beogh: Smite works, but it costs piety.

 - Elyvilon: Hydras are natural beasts, and can be pacified easily.